 About the Author:

 Madison Bryce is a sophomore at the University of Michigan.
 She is studying mechanical engineering with a minor in computer science.
-Madison has four years of CAD experience and joined the Fisher Unitech team to share and grow that knowledge.
+Madison has four years of CAD experience and joined the Fisher Unitech team to share and grow this knowledge.
+Madison is a Certified SOLIDWORKS Associate (CSWA), Certified SOLIDWORKS Professional (CSWP), and a Certified DriveWorksXpress Associate.
 Madison's dream is to one day become a roller coaster engineer.
 She is currently in a theme park engineering group at the University of Michigan.